jamesthesnake/PumasDocs.jl/docs/src/tutorials/introduction.md

 components:

 1. The dosage regimen
-2. The covariates of the indvidual
+2. The covariates of the individual
 3. Observations associated with the individual.

 Our model did not make use of covariates so we will ignore (2) for now, and